Capital gains and other taxes on investment properties

 How do I avoid paying capital gains tax on rental property?

-While the sale of your family home – or main residence – is usually tax free, each time you sell an investment property you must pay Capital Gains Tax (CGT) on the transaction.
+While the sale of your family home – or main residence – is usually tax free, each time you sell an investment property you must pay capital gains tax (CGT) on the transaction.
 With rentals, the capital gains tax on the property applies on the date you sign the contract of sale.
 You must declare the profit or loss from the sale on your tax return in the same year as the sale took place.

 How long do I need to live in a house to avoid capital gains tax?